ryokkkke/react-loading-screen-hoc/README.md

 That's it!

+- `LoadingScreenComponent` has only one constraint of props that needs to have `isLoaded` property.
-- `withLoadingScreen` displays `LoadingScreenComponent` until finishing to load page.
+- `withLoadingScreen` displays `LoadingScreenComponent` while loading page.
+  - To be precise, `isLoaded` will change to `true` when finishing loading so that you can control `LoadingScreenComponent` freely as you want.
+  - See `examples/loading-screen-component.tsx`.
 - uses `document.readyState` and `window.addEventListener("load", ~~~)` to validate whether a page finishes loading.
 - prevents to scroll while displaying `LoadingScreenComponent`.
-- `LoadingScreenComponent` has only one constraint of props that needs to have `isLoaded` property.

 ### Example for Next.js